bastiscode/spell_check/sphinx_docs/reproduce.rst

 Training and reproducing results
 ================================

-You can skip the following training section
+You can skip the following training section if you only want to use pretrained models and not train your own models.

 Training
 --------